the-maze/README.md

 ====

-In the game: Arrow keys move. `E` switches to the level editor. `L` loads a new game file (you'll be asked to provide a filename - the default game is `world1.dat` so don't overwrite that). `Esc` quits the game.
+In the game: Arrow keys move. `E` switches to the level editor. `L` loads a new level file (8 characters or less; default world is `world1.dat` — don't overwrite that lightly). `T` loads a new tileset the same way (enables custom graphics if you were in ASCII mode). `Esc` quits the game.

 In the editor: Input is mainly mouse-driven, so you can select object modes at the bottom of the screen and place them with the left button.
 Erase an object of the current mode using the right mouse button.
 Use the arrow keys to move rooms.
 Click `PLAY` to save your world and switch to the game. `Esc` exits to the OS.